xraypy/xraylarch/doc/fitting/fitpeaks.rst

 Example: Fitting a Gaussian + background with :func:`fit_peak`
 =================================================================

-As in the earlier example, here we make a simple mock data set and fit a Gaussian function to it, only do it in many fewer steps:
+As in the :ref:`Example in the previous section <fit_example1_sec>`, we make a simple mock data set and fit a Gaussian function to it.
+Here we also add a linear background, and do the whole fit in in one line instead of a dozen or so lines used before:

 .. literalinclude:: ../../examples/fitting/doc_example_fitpeak1.lar